 Reclaimed asphalt shingles can be used to offset the production and transport of both aggregate and binder.
 Greenhouse gas savings are realized for source reduction, recycling and combustion, while landfilling has a slightly positive emission factor due to the emissions from transportation to the landfill and operation of landfill equipment.
 It is interesting to note that the GHG savings for combustion are greater than for any other waste management alternative.
-This is because the asphalt shingles have significantly high energy content (BTU per ton) due to the asphalt cement coating.
-Asphalt shingles that are combusted can displace other fuels (i.e., refinery fuel gas) used in cement kilns.
-This application would prevent the combustion emissions associated with refinery fuel gas and offers significant GHG reduction potential as a waste management alternative to landfilling.
+This is because the asphalt shingles have significantly higher energy content (BTU per ton) relative to other materials due to the asphalt cement coating.
+Asphalt shingles that are combusted can displace other fuels (i.e., refinery fuel gas) used in cement kilns resulting in a reduction in combustion emissions associated with refinery fuel gas and offering potentially significant reductions in GHG emissions when considered as a waste management alternative to landfilling.
 This analysis considers source reduction, recycling, combustion, and landfilling for materials management of asphalt concrete.

 The type of production process used to produce asphalt shingles depends on whether the asphalt shingle is organic felt-based or fiberglass mat-based.
 The Athena database contains life-cycle information on both types (organic and fiberglass) of asphalt shingles (Athena, 2000).
 In general, the production of fiberglass mat-based asphalt shingles is less energy-intensive (and subsequently less GHG-intensive) than the production of organic paper felt-based asphalt shingles.
 This is because fiberglass mat does not absorb water used throughout the mat production (unlike the organic shingle counterparts).
 Thus, it is less energy-intensive to form glass mat since the drying of the mat is eliminated as a process step.
-As discussed earlier, the EPA included only fiberglass shingles in WARM because they make up the majority (82 percent) of the residential shingle market, and the market share is growing (HUD, 1999).
+As discussed earlier, EPA included only fiberglass shingles in WARM because they make up the majority (82 percent) of the residential shingle market (HUD, 1999).
 The source reduction emission factor for fiberglass asphalt shingles is summarized in Exhibit 2-5.
 For more information, please see the chapter on Source Reduction.